VermiIIi0n/VermilsMagicPocket/Python/README.md

 - `ActionChain`: A chain of functions that can be executed in order or in parallel.
 - `ActionCentipede`: The output of a function becomes the input of the next function.
-- `EventHook`: A simple event hook, binds events to chains of functions.
+- `EventHook`: A simple event hook, that binds events to chains of functions.

 Documentation: [vermils.react](./docs/react.md)